Anti-appeasement steles

 Anti-appeasement steles were 19th century monuments built in Korea to ostracize Westerners.
 They were erected by Heungseon Daewongun at more than 200 major transportation hubs across the country, including the four streets of Jongno.
-They were built in 1871 (the 8th year of the reign of Emperor Gojong of the Joseon dynasty).
+They were built in 1871 (the 8th year of reign by Emperor Gojong of the Joseon period).
 They were made of granite and were four cubits high, five cubits wide, and eight inches thick.

 History

-When Emperor Gojong ascended the throne in 1863 at a young age, Lee Ha-eung, King Gojong's father was appointed as Daewongun took power.
-At this time countries such as the United States and Russia were approaching the Korean Peninsula.
-They came to Joseon to demand commerce and sometimes staged armed provocations and demonstrations.
+Emperor Gojong ascended the throne in 1863 at the age of twelve, leading to his father, Yi Ha-eung, being appointed Daewongun and taking power.
+At this time, the United States and Russia were approaching the Korean Peninsula to engage in commerce and occasionally staged armed provocations and demonstrations.